gongahkia/personal-wiki/bach1/law/law101-Contract1/law101-Contract1-week3.md

 		* Court Ruling:
 			* **SUFFICIENT CONSIDERATION**
 		   * PROMISOR obtained a direct right to enforce the PROMISEE's performance of or promise to perform an *existing contractual duty* owed to a third party.

-> FUA: Tie its relation of factual and legal benefit to the court ruling of Stilk v Myrick under ==legal issue== section.

 * ==Contractual duty owed to the **SAME PARTY**==
 	1. `Stilk v Myrick`